 - Wittenberg won the 2012 NIOSH College and University Health and Safety Award for the most comprehensive laboratory safety program in undergraduate higher education, placing the university alongside Princeton University, Wellesley College, MIT and Williams College, which previously earned this recognition.

 - Wittenberg’s efforts in the area of community engagement have been recognized nationally for five consecutive years (2006-2010) on the President’s Higher Education Community Service Honor Roll for exemplary service efforts.
-In 2013, the university again landed on the national honor roll, thanks to continuing engagement efforts spearheaded by the Hagen Center for Civic & Urban Engagement.
+The university landed on the national honor roll again in 2013 and 2014, thanks to continuing engagement efforts spearheaded by the Hagen Center for Civic & Urban Engagement.

 - Washington Monthly ranked Wittenberg University 89th overall among liberal arts colleges and 14th in percentage of alumni who serve in the Peace Corps (2006).